Treatment for breast cancer

 Chemotherapy for breast cancer

 Hormones can stimulate breast cancer cells to grow.
-Hormone therapy blocks or lowers the amount of hormones in the body.
+Hormone therapy can block or lower the amount of hormones in the body.
+There are a number of different types of hormone therapy for breast cancer.
+One of the most common types is tamoxifen.

 Targeted and immunotherapy drugs for breast cancer

 Targeted cancer drugs work by targeting the differences in cancer cells that help them to grow and survive.
-Find out about having targeted drugs for breast cancer.
+Immunotherapy uses our immune system to fight cancer.
+Find out about having targeted drugs and immunotherapy for breast cancer.

 Follow up after breast cancer treatment

-You have regular follow up after your treatment for breast cancer.
+You may have regular follow up after your treatment for breast cancer.
 This is to check how you are and see whether you have any problems or concerns.
+In some hospitals, you can arrange follow up appointments when you need them.

 Last reviewed: